 Maged Argalious, MD, MSc, MBA, MEd is a Staff Physician in the Department of General Anesthesia at the Cleveland Clinic.
-He is also Associate Professor at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
+He is also Professor of Anesthesiology at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 Dr Argalious serves as Program Director of the Anesthesiology Residency Program and is the Director of the Center for Anesthesiology Education within the Anesthesia Institute.
 Certified by the American Board of Anesthesiology and in Perioperative Transesophageal Echocardiography, Dr. Argalious' special interests include anesthesia for vascular surgery and anesthesia for liver transplantation and perioperative medicine.

 anesthesia for liver transplantation, anesthesia for patients with difficult airways, anesthesia for vascular surgery, anesthesia recovery, cardiothoracic anesthesia, clinical pharmacology, clinical research on perioperative inflammation, continuous quality improvement, difficult airway management, education, fiberoptic intubation, general anesthesia, hepatic transplantation anesthesia, intraoperative TEE, liver transplantation, malignant hyperthermia, outcomes research, perioperative management, perioperative medicine, physician teaching and training, research and teaching clinical anesthesia, residency training, resident education, resident teaching, solid organ transplantation, vascular anesthesia